Chainx402/chainx-technology/API.md

 ## Overview

-ChainX Protocol provides HTTP 402 payment implementation on Solana.
+ChainX Protocol provides ChainX Protocol HTTP 402 implementation on Solana.
 This document covers the real production API endpoints and payment flow at https://chainx402.xyz.

 All endpoints and code examples are from the implementation in the repository.

-## HTTP 402 Payment Flow
+## ChainX Protocol HTTP 402 Payment Flow

 ### Step 1: Initial Request